 Transport for Greater Manchester (TfGM)

-Transport for Greater Manchester (TfGM) is a not-for-profit organisation that delivers the GMCA's transport policies.
+Transport for Greater Manchester (TfGM) (link opens in a new tab) is a not-for-profit organisation that delivers the Greater Manchester Combined Authority's (GMCA's) transport policies.
 It coordinates transport networks across the region, decides where to invest transport funding, and owns and runs the Metrolink tram service.

 It builds and manages bus stations and transport interchanges, provides travel planning and timetable information to passengers, and promotes walking and cycling as safe and healthy choices.